ashmorecartier/sql-without-sql/README.md

 # sql-without-sql
-How to have some sql functionnalities without a database
+How to have some sql functionalities without a database.